Two Thousand Maniacs!: Production

-Two Thousand Maniacs! was filmed in 15 days, early in 1964, in the town of St. Cloud, Florida.
-According to a contemporary report, the entire town participated in the film.
+Casting

+Connie Mason, a former Playboy Playmate who had previously starred in Lewis's Blood Feast (1963) was cast in the lead role of Terry Adams.
 The film was the feature film debut of a nonprofessional Illinois stage actor named Taalkeus Blank (1910-1991; nicknamed "Talky" his entire life) who played Pleasant Valley Mayor Buckman.
 He used the pseudonym "Jeffery Allen" in all of his film appearances because he was never a member of the Screen Actors Guild.
 Director Lewis was so impressed by Blank's ability to perfectly mimic any type of Southern accent that he hired Blank to appear in many of his later films, among them Moonshine Mountain (1964), This Stuff'll Kill Ya!
 (1971) and Year of the Yahoo!
 (1972), playing various Southern-accented characters under the Jeffrey Allen pseudonym.
+Similarly, actor William Kerwin was credited as Thomas Wood to avoid restrictions from SAG.

+Filming

+Two Thousand Maniacs! was filmed over the course of approximately 12 days in the fall of 1963 in St. Cloud, Florida.
+According to a contemporary report, the entire town participated in the film.
+Principal photography began on November 3, 1963.
+Per a November 4, 1963 newspaper report, filming was scheduled to complete in mid-November 1963.
+The film's budget was estimated at between $60,000 and $80,000, a sum much larger than what Lewis had on his previous films.

 The film's budget was considerably larger than what the filmmakers had previously had to work with, and afforded the film a more polished production.
+The film's elaborate murder scenes required significant special effects contributions, including a boulder made out of paper maché which falls from a platform and crushes the Beverly character.
+Lewis recalled the making of the film as an enjoyable experience, despite some camera and recording malfunctions.

+Music

+Two Thousand Maniacs! features musical performances by the Orlando-based bluegrass country group The Pleasant Valley Boys, who appear throughout the film often narrating the aftermath of the events and murders depicted through song.
+The group perform the film's opening song and theme, "The South's Gonna Rise Again".
+Lewis helped compose the songs performed by the group.

 Release

-Two Thousand Maniacs! was heavily cut by the MPAA before its release, which resulted in the film being scantily screened across the country.
-The film mostly played at drive-in theaters, especially in the Southern United States, where it did considerably well.
-Among its earliest releases was on October 1, 1964 in Denver, Colorado.
+Two Thousand Maniacs! was mostly screened at American drive-in theaters, especially in the Southern United States, where it did considerably well.
+Among its earliest releases was on April 3, 1964 in Salisbury, North Carolina.
+It later opened on October 1, 1964, in Denver, Colorado, and screened as a first-run drive-in feature in Oakland, California beginning November 22, 1964.
+It continued screening in North Carolina through December 1964.

+The film remained in circulation at American drive-ins through the 1970s, sometimes screening with Lewis's other films Blood Feast and Color Me Blood Red.